 The Professional Teacher Education Program at Utah Valley University is designed to prepare quality, entry level candidates for teaching in secondary education programs grades 6-12.

 All students who matriculate into the professional licensure program must have a major in an approved content area.
-Students seeking licensure in approved content areas complete a major in that area and required coursework in Secondary Education to qualify for a Level I Utah State Professional Educator License.
+Students seeking licensure complete a major in that area as well as required coursework in Secondary Education to qualify for a Level I Utah State Professional Educator License.
 Baccalaureate degrees (BS and BA) are granted through the content area department and licensure is granted through the School of Education.

 Licensure Program accredited by the Teacher Education Accreditation Council (TEAC) and the Council for the Accreditation of Educator Preparation (CAEP)